elki-project/elki-project.github.io/benchmarking.md

 Of course we try to make ELKI as fast as possible (but we will not sacrifice extendability or code readability for this).

-We also strongly encourage reviewers to pay attention to fair benchmarks, and outright reject papers when these are not done in a sound way.
+We also strongly encourage reviewers to pay attention to fair benchmarks.
 Unfortunately, many articles do lack when it comes to fair experiments.
 {: class="box-recommend" }

-A study on the issues involved in efficiency evaluations compares standard algorithms in ELKI and other implementations:
+A study on the issues involved in efficiency evaluations discusses potential problems in empirical efficiency evaluations.
+It also compares standard algorithms in ELKI and other implementations.
+As a side result, this study shows that ELKI implementations are very competitive in terms of efficiency:

 > Hans-Peter Kriegel, Erich Schubert, Arthur Zimek:\\
 **The (black) art of runtime evaluation: Are we comparing algorithms or implementations?**\\